hvelesaca/MambaKick/README.md

 # Paper: MambaKick: Early Penalty Direction Prediction from HAR Embeddings

-The overall architecture of the proposed AINet.
+The overall architecture of the proposed MambaKick.

 ![benchmark](MambaKick.png) <br>